Louisiana Bankruptcy Exemptions

 23:1205 - Workers' compensation.

 23:1693 - Unemployment compensation.

 46:1811 - Crime victims' compensation.

 13:3881 - Tools, books, instruments, equipment, and one utility trailer needed for work.

 22:912 - Life insurance proceeds up to $35,000 if the policy was issued within 9 months of filing; annuity contract proceeds.

 Add any applicable Federal Nonbankruptcy Exemptions.

 This list includes the majority of bankruptcy exemptions available in Louisiana.
-However, it may not include all exemptions, and states often create exceptions to specific exemptions.
+However, it doesn't include all exemptions and states often create exceptions to specific exemptions.
 In addition, Louisiana may have changed the amounts since this list was last updated.
 Consider checking with your local bankruptcy court or a bankruptcy attorney.